 d) Failure to leverage the list of existing patients

 One of the least expensive ways to boost patient referrals is to call your patients.
 By calling patients once a week, you build a strong personal relationship with each of them.
-Each patient feels like they are special, and they reciprocate the feeling.
+Each patient feels like they are special, and they reciprocate by spreading the word about your physical therapy business, which in turn will equate to patient referrals.
 It takes less time and effort to generate a referral from an existing patient or a past patient, as compared to a referral from a cold prospect.
-You are communicating with the narrower market, one that has already used your services and knows you or your clinic on a personal level.
-In addition, these patients will have a need or no somebody you has a need for the services that you provide.
+You are communicating with a narrower market, one that has already used your services and knows you or your clinic on a personal level.
+In addition, these patients will have a need or no somebody who has a need for the services that you provide.
 Physical therapists should spend less time and money chasing new business and new patients, and more time working on the base of existing patients.